Rodrigossz/Python-Custom-Skills-Toolkit/README.md

 ## Important notice

 This content is offered as is.
 As I switched to the Azure Cosmos DB team, there is no maintenance after February 2020.
-Your collaboration is welcome!
+But your collaboration is welcome!
 Make a Pull Request that I'll evaluate and publish if it's correct.

 ## What is Azure Cognitive Search